kaelynj/sanctuary-amongst-the-stars/docs/Game Mechanics/Psi/Psi_overview.md

 $$
 Every time you use psi-gamma sleights or [push a sleight](using_psi#pushing-sleights), your Infection Rating [increases](using_psi#infection-modifiers).
 Every time you recharge, it [decreases](using_psi#easing-the-infection).

+### Infection Rating Thresholds
+As your infection takes a stronger hold, your sleights become more powerful:
+- **Infection Rating 33+**: Apply the Increased Effect push effect to all of your psi-chi sleights.
+This lasts until your Infection Rating drops below 33.
+- **Infection Rating 66+**: Apply one free [push effect](using_psi.md#pushing-sleights) to all of your psi-gamma sleights.
+The same effect must be applied to each.
+This lasts until your Infection Rating drops below 66.

+You may still [push](using_psi.md#pushing-sleights) sleights when you are over a threshold, but you may not apply the same push effect that a threshold already provides, with the exception of the *extra target* effect.

 # Roleplaying Asyncs
 ---